Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Anchor Optimality for a Single Target

 \begin{lemma} Let $\{\lambda_{k,n}\}_{k \in \mathcal{K}}$ denote a set of nonnegative real numbers, derived from the ranging uncertainties in \eqref{eq_ranging_uncertainty_diffraction_path}, which represent the magnitudes of $K$ vectors in the complex plane $\mathbb{C}$.
 A necessary and sufficient condition for the existence of angles $\{\psi_k\}_{k\in\mathcal{K}}$ such that the vectors $\{\lambda_k e^{j2\psi_k}\}_{k\in\mathcal{K}}$ form a closed polygon is that the generalized polygon inequality holds:

 \end{lemma}

-Since our FIM formulation accounts for mixed LOS conditions, the angles $\psi_{k,n}$ are not the bearing angles as in \cite{sadeghi2020optimal}, but rather represent the angles between the information vectors.
-In principle, if we can find angles $2\psi_{k,n}$ satisfying the optimality conditions in \eqref{eq_polygon_optimality_condition}, the anchor positions could be obtained by solving \eqref{eq_psi_definition}, which is a transcendental equation and will have several optimal anchor geometries as possible solutions.
-Thus, clearly the optimal anchor locations are not unique.
+Since our FIM formulation accounts for mixed LOS/NLOS conditions, the angles \(\psi_{k,n}\) are not the physical bearing angles considered in \cite{sadeghi2020optimal}, but rather the angles associated with the information vectors in our 2D FIM formulation; see Section~\ref{subsection_Sn_rn_reformulation} and Appendix~\ref{appendix_generality_Sn_rn}.
+For Euclidean ranging, however, \(\psi_{k,n}\) coincides with the bearing angle, and \cite{sadeghi2020optimal} provides a method for solving the resulting transcendental equation to recover anchor locations.
+Likewise, in our mixed LOS/NLOS setting, once a set of angles \(2\psi_{k,n}\) satisfying \eqref{eq_polygon_optimality_condition} is obtained, the corresponding anchor locations may be recovered in principle from \eqref{eq_psi_definition}.
+Because this equation is transcendental, multiple solutions may exist, so the optimal anchor locations are generally not unique.